otvin/compiler2/README.md

 # Compiler2

 Goal is to build an compiler that implements a large subset of ISO-7185 Pascal.
-Compiler is written in python3 in Ubuntu.
+Compiler is written in python3 running on Ubuntu.
 The assembly files are written in NASM format.
-You must install NASM via e.g. ```sudo apt-get install nasm``` in order for the program to compile the assembly.
+You must install NASM via e.g. ```sudo apt-get install nasm``` in order for Compiler2 to compile the assembly.

 ### Current Status